 The mission of STEM Early High School is to provide a small, personalized learning community that prepares students with high interests in science, technology, engineering or mathematics for global success through a challenging, purposeful program of study based on relevance and rigor and delivered in a climate of mutual trust and respect.

-The vision of STEM Early High School is to provide a small, student-centered school that meets individual needs through personalization, collaboration and a commitment to relevant learning experiences, positive relationships and academic excellence.
+The vision of STEM Early High School is to provide student-centered instruction that meets individual needs through personalization, collaboration and a commitment to relevant learning experiences, positive relationships, and academic excellence.

 Vance County Schools announces Arts Alive Apparel winners for 2024.Congratulations to our winning designs for the Arts Alive t-shirt, button, and badge artist!

 Vance County Schools is proud to announce the recognition of outstanding students as the November Student Spotlights for the 2023-2024 academic year.
 Olivia Zheng of Dabney Elementary and MiLay Cheek at New Hope Elementary have been honored for their exceptional qualities and contributions to their respective school communities.

 Vance County Schools is proud to announce the recognition of outstanding students as the October Student Spotlights for the 2023-2024 academic year.
 Tia Lewis of Advance Academy, Devontae’ Ragland of STEM Early High, and Jaryk Harris at Vance Virtual Village Academy have been honored for their exceptional qualities and contributions to their respective school communities.